kbarnard2017/hackworld/README.md

 Hack World
 ==========

-This is a repository for my text-based game, Hack World.
+This is a repository for my text-based Java game, Hack World.
 Enjoy!